pulse-3400/pulse-3400.github.io/_posts/2018-12-04-finalcompetition.md

 </p>

 In round 1, we competed against teams 2, 3, and 4.
 In round 2, we competed against teams 2 and 3.
-Unfortunately, our robot's performance was not what we had expected.
+Unfortunately, our robot's performance was not what we had expected, and we didn't make it to the round 3 like we had hoped.

 **Day of Competition**
 {% include post_youtube.html id="EsdIOOgrcZw" %}